Making It All Happen As a Photographer

 My third and final tip is to not be afraid to step out of your comfort zone.
 I am still learning how to do this myself.
 Ask about that assistant job, or say yes to the shoot that seems intimidating.
 You are capable of doing whatever you set your mind to if you want it bad enough.
 To grow as a photographer, you have to be able to step out and try new things, and, more often than not, you’ll realize it was not as scary as it seemed, and you’ll be glad you went for it!

 For more information about Digital Photography programs at Sessions College, visit our Photography Majors page or speak to an Admissions representative.

-Tyler Drake is the Director of Student Services at Sessions College.
+Tyler Drake is the Senior Director of Student Services at Sessions College.
 Tyler earned a Masters Degree in Sports Leadership at Concordia University Chicago.
 He is passionate about sports, movies, music, family, and the benefits of a quality education.